Folic Acid and Your Unborn Baby

 How Much Folic Acid Is Enough?

-Talk with your doctor to find out what the right daily dose of folic acid is for you, as he/she may prescribe a very specific amount based on your individual medical history and any medications you are already taking.
-Typically, women should take at least 400 to 800 micrograms (mcg) (0.4-0.8 milligrams) of folate every day before and during pregnancy.
-Additionally, 4,000 mcg should be consumed every day by women who have previously had a child with a neural tube defect or who have family members with a history of spina bifida.
+Talk with your doctor to find out what the right daily dose of folic acid is for you, as they may prescribe a very specific amount based on your individual medical history and any medications you're already taking.
+Typically, people with the potential of pregnancy should take at least 400 to 800 micrograms (mcg) (0.4-0.8 milligrams) of folate every day before and during pregnancy.

 Where Can We Find Folic Acid?